Niagara Falls, New York: Sports

-The Niagara Power of the New York Collegiate Baseball League play at Sal Maglie Stadium.
-The team is owned by Niagara University.
-The Cataract City Wolverines of the Gridiron Developmental Football League are a minor league football team based in Niagara Falls.
-The team played their inaugural season in 2021.
+The Niagara Falls Americans of the Perfect Game Collegiate Baseball League play at Sal Maglie Stadium.

-In 2017, the Tier III junior North American 3 Hockey League team, the Lockport Express, relocated to Niagara Falls as the Niagara Falls PowerHawks.

-Former sports teams based in Niagara Falls include the Class-A Niagara Falls Sox Minor League Baseball, the Class-A Niagara Falls Rapids and the Niagara Falls Lancers a Midwest Football League team were located within Niagara Falls.
+Former sports teams based in Niagara Falls include the Class-A Niagara Falls Sox, the Class-A Niagara Falls Rapids, the Niagara Falls Lancers of the Midwest Football League, the Western New York Thundersnow of the Premier Basketball League and American Basketball Association, the Cataract City Wolverines of the Gridiron Developmental Football League, and the Niagara Falls PowerHawks of the North American 3 Hockey League.

 Government

 The City of Niagara Falls functions under a strong mayor-council form of government.
 The government consists of a mayor, a professional city administrator, and a city council.
 The current mayor is Robert Restaino.

 The city council serves four-year, staggered terms, except in the case of a special election.
 It is headed by a chairperson, who votes in all items for council action.

 On a state level, Niagara Falls is part of the 145th Assembly District of New York State, represented by Republican Angelo Morinello.
 Niagara Falls is also part of the 62nd Senate District of New York State, represented by Republican Robert Ortt.

-On a national level, the city is part of New York's 26th congressional district and is represented by Congressman Brian Higgins.
+On a national level, the city is part of New York's 26th congressional district and is represented by Congressman Tim Kennedy.
 In the United States Senate, the city and the state are represented by senators Charles Schumer and Kirsten Gillibrand.

+Founded in 1892 Niagara Falls Police Department provide local law enforcement in the city with 155 sworn officers.
+This force is not to be mistaken for the Town of Niagara, New York which has a smaller force founded in 1954.

 Education

-Residents are zoned to the Niagara Falls City School District.
-Niagara University and Niagara County Community College are the two colleges in Niagara County.
+Residents are zoned to the Niagara Falls City School District, which has the same boundaries as the city.
+Niagara University and SUNY Niagara are the two colleges in Niagara County.

 Media

 Since Niagara Falls is within the Buffalo–Niagara Falls metropolitan area, the city's media is predominantly served by the city of Buffalo.

 The city has two local newspapers, the Niagara Gazette, which is published daily except Tuesday and The Messenger Of Niagara Falls, NY which is published quarterly.
 The Messenger Of Niagara Falls, NY, which is officially Niagara Falls, New York's, first black-owned and operated news publication, founded October 2018.
 The Messenger Of Niagara Falls, NY published its inaugural issue April 2019.
-The Buffalo News is the closest major newspaper in the area and once had a Niagara County, NY bureau that extensively covered Niagara Falls and its surrounding communities.
+The Buffalo News is the closest major newspaper in the area.
 The city also is the home to a weekly tabloid known as the Niagara Falls Reporter.

-Three radio stations are licensed to the city of Niagara Falls, including WHLD AM 1270, WEBR AM 1440, and WTOR AM 770.
+Three radio stations are licensed to the city of Niagara Falls, including WHLD AM 1270, WEBR AM 1440, and WKSE FM 98.5.